DIY SCENTED GIFTS & BODY PRODUCTS

 You may also be interested in our "DIY TAKE-ANYWHERE AROMATHERAPY BLENDS" Learn More Page.

-Around Christmas time in particular - but also throughout the year - we start to think about buying gifts for people.
+Throughout the year, but around Christmas time in particular, we think about buying gifts for people.
 It's easy to forget that gifts don't need to be expensive, or about how much you paid for them.
-The ultimate gift is something thoughtful, that says you care - and there's a real joy in giving something you made yourself, with someone special in mind.
+The ultimate gift can be something thoughtful, that says you care - and there's a real joy in giving something you made yourself, with someone special in mind.
 Why not distil those creative juices you've been bottling up and create your own personalised scented products - for gifts, or for using yourself?

 We've put together a few ideas to get you thinking, which also include some instructions and recipes - some a lot easier than you may think.
 Scroll down to read more about: